Have you ever wondered why there are French people in Canada? Really, the question is more ‘why are there English people?’

 Who are the Acadians?

-Canada was (as far as we know) settled by the indigenous people, then the Vikings, and then, and that’s the important part for this story, by the French.
+Canada was (as far as we know) settled by the Indigenous people, then the Vikings, and then, and that’s the important part of this story, by the French.

-We (the Acadians) had our issues with the local Mi’kmaq people but were on fairly good terms, especially for trading purposes.
+We (the Acadians) had reasonably friendly relations with the local Mi’kmaq people, especially for trading purposes.
 The Acadians had a few good decades of easy life in this new land.

 The Acadian deportation